caraml-dev/xp/docs/infra/treatment-service.md

 server and generates metrics about the state of the pod in which the Treatment Service is deployed.
 These metrics are out-of-the-box Prometheus metrics that track
-[common statistics](https://github.com/kubernetes/kube-state-metrics/blob/main/docs/pod-metrics.md) such as CPU and memory usage, CPU throttling, etc.
+[common statistics](https://github.com/kubernetes/kube-state-metrics/blob/main/docs/pod-metrics.md) such as CPU and memory usage, CPU throttling, etc. and usually begin with the `kube_` prefix.

 #### Custom Metrics produced by the Treatment Service